-Click the New Site button in the prompted window to begin entering the Ubuntu FTP server details.
+- To start, launch FileZilla and click on the Site Manager icon.
+Then, click the New Site button in the prompted window to enter the Ubuntu FTP server details.

-Fill in all the required details with your newly created Ubuntu FTP server information.
-Since we configured it to use TLS, we may also mark the encryption to be explicit FTP over TLS.
+- Fill in all the required columns with your newly created Ubuntu FTP server information.
+Since we configured it to use TLS, we may also choose the Use explicit FTP over TLS option.
 The final configuration should look like this:

-Once ready, click Connect and a screen asking to enter the FTP user’s password will appear.
+- Once ready, click Connect, and a screen asking to enter the FTP user’s password will appear.
+After that, hit OK.

 That’s all!
 Now, you can perform various files transfers from your computer to the Ubuntu FTP server and vice versa.